CSharperMantle/CSharperMantle.github.io/_posts/2025-02-07-much-ado-about-nothing.md

 It's really an extended family thanks to the CISC architecture!

 Some other architectures have special registers that can be utilized to perform a nop.
 One example is the `x0` register in RISC-V RV32/64, whose ABI name is `zero`.
-It is hardwired to unsigned 0, and all writes to it are ignored[^5].
-This feature leads to an intuitive implementation of nop: writing `x0` to `x0`.
+[It is hardwired to unsigned 0, and all writes to it are ignored.](https://riscv-software-src.github.io/riscv-unified-db/manual/html/isa/isa_20240411/chapters/rv32.html#_programmers_model_for_base_integer_isa) This feature leads to an intuitive implementation of nop: writing `x0` to `x0`.
 In RV32 assembly, it is written as:

 ```asm
 mv x0, x0